-- 1. The flora and fauna study should be conducted in order to determine the absence or level of specie abundance on the proposed development site.
-The assessment must indicate all potential impacts of the proposed development and appropriate measures. - 2. - b) The applicant must ensure that: - All structures are fenced or walled to limit public access to it.
+- a) The flora and fauna study should be conducted in order to determine the absence or level of specie abundance on the proposed development site.
+The assessment must indicate all potential impacts of the proposed development and appropriate mitigation measures. - b) The dolomite stability report should be conducted and findings of the assessments should be form part of the final Basic Assessment Report. - c) The applicant must ensure that: - All structures are fenced or walled to limit public access to it.
 If the base station is secured building, sufficient precaution must be made to prevent access to the antenna support structure.
 Access to the area must be strictly controlled through a locked gate. - If the structure will be co-used to put up lights for security purposes, written consent of surrounding land users must be obtained.
-Lights must be screened in such a way as to prevent light pollution. - The applicant must ensure that the structure has an on-going maintenance schedule to keep - Lighting of structures must be shield away from adjacent properties to prevent light pollution. - The applicant must take all reasonable steps to ensure that the telecommunications structure and equipment's do not cause a noise nuisance. - Please note that according to the Telecommunication Mast Management guidelines for the City of Tshwane it is suggested that antennas and masts may be disguised with elements such as a signage, lightning and place name boards. - d) The proposed development has potential visual impacts to the avifaunal biodiversity and human however associated visual impact study is not included.
-The Department thus request that a visual impact study addressing the potential impacts should be compiled and included in the Final Basic Assessment report. - e) The proposed activity must be constructed according to the finalised and approved EMP.
+Lights must be screened in such a way as to prevent light pollution. - The applicant must ensure that the structure has an on-going maintenance schedule to keep it visually attractive. - Lighting of structures must be shield away from adjacent properties to prevent light pollution. - The applicant must take all reasonable steps to ensure that the telecommunications structure and equipment's do not cause a noise nuisance. - d) Please note that according to the Telecommunication Mast Management guidelines for the City of Tshwane it is suggested that antennas and masts may be disguised with elements such as a signage, lightning and place name boards. - e) The proposed activity must be constructed according to the finalised and approved EMP.
 The EMP should include all the above recommendations.
 The approved finalised EMP is a legally binding document.
 An Environmental Control Officer (ECO) should be appointed for the proposed construction phase of the development to enforce the approved EMP.
 The appointed ECO details should be included within the EMP.